QuickBooks for Bookkeepers: The 2026 Workflow Guide

 Every client has their own Gmail or Microsoft 365 account, their own vendor mix, their own inbox rules.
 You cannot log into 12 different Gmail accounts and manage 12 different filter sets without losing a workday.
 And if the client adds a new vendor, the filter doesn't know about it.

-Before any forwarded email lands in a client's QBO Receipts tab, the sending address must be toggled on under Bookkeeping → Receipts → Manage Senders for that client's company file.
-Miss this step and QuickBooks silently bounces the email with “Your email isn't set up for receipt forwarding.”
+Before any forwarded email lands in a client's QBO Receipts tab, the sending address must have at least standard permissions with Vendor access and be enabled under QuickBooks Manage forwarding email for that client's company file.
+Miss this step and QuickBooks rejects the email with “Your email isn't set up for receipt forwarding.”

 7. Workflow B: Dext, Hubdoc, and Expensent compared